Money mistakes. We’ve all made them during our lives at one time or another.

 10. Trying to save a few bucks on my lawn and irrigation contractor.

-When evaluating multiple contractor bids for anything, the lowest price is not necessarily the best deal — especially if the lowest price is significantly less than the other offers.
+When evaluating multiple contractor bids for anything, the lowest price is not necessarily the best deal.
 In 1997 I saved over $1000 getting the backyard of my new house landscaped.
-Curiously, the quoted price from the contractor I selected was significantly lower than the next highest bid, but that didn’t deter me at all, no sir.
-Instead of questioning how he could offer such a ridiculously low price, I was simply ecstatic that the contractor would give me such a great deal!
-Twelve years later I continue to be reminded on an annual basis exactly how he was able to give me such a “great” deal, the answer revealed every time a sprinkler pipe bursts due to the shoddy material the contractor used to cut corners.
+One contractor presented an estimate that was significantly lower than the next highest bid, but I didn’t question him.
+After all, I was ecstatic that he was willing to give me such a great deal!
+Unfortunately, I eventually discovered how he was able to give me such a “great” deal; in fact, for the next several years I was reminded every time a shoddy pipe, valve or sprinkler head that was used to cut corners failed.

-9. The hope chest I bought for my girlfriend.
+9. The hope chest I bought for an old girlfriend.

 Note to self: Never buy your girlfriend or wife an expensive birthday present if you have any inkling that she is going to dump you one month later.

-Note to Self #2: If somebody offers you a Christmas present that happens to be a 7-day, 6-night “package deal” to the Bahamas for two for $235.99, it’s probably not a good deal.
-I don’t care if the year was 1991; taking inflation into account that still amounts to only $355 in current-year dollars.
-By the way, it turned out that “all-inclusive” did not include: 1) our airfare from Los Angeles to Miami; 2) food; 3) drinks; 4) entertainment.
-What it did cover was lodging in a dilapidated apartment pretending to be a “luxury condo,” and a 5-hour “cruise” from Miami to the Bahamas in a rusty old boat that looked better-suited to towing barges up the Mississippi River.
-To top it all off, the first three days we were there it never stopped raining.
-We eventually decided to cut our “all-inclusive vacation” short and returned home on day four.
-The sun finally broke out from the clouds on our “return cruise” to Miami.
+If somebody offers you a Christmas present that happens to be a 7-day, 6-night “package deal” to the Bahamas for two for $199, it’s probably not a good deal.
+Although this was back in 1991, if you take inflation into account that still amounts to a little more than $300 today.
+My girlfriend and I took the bait and it ended up being the worst vacation ever.
+It turns out that “all-inclusive” did not include: 1) our airfare from Los Angeles to Miami; 2) food; 3) drinks; 4) entertainment.
+It did cover lodging in a dilapidated apartment in a terrible part of town, and a five-hour “cruise” from Miami to the Bahamas — in a rusty old boat that looked like it should have been towing barges up and down the Mississippi River.
+Adding insult to injury, it never stopped raining.
+Anyway, on day four we cut our “all-inclusive vacation” short and returned home.
 The Bahamas suck.

 6. “Investing” $1000 in a recording studio.

-For five years, I was in a rock and roll band.
-We were known as the Relics and we even made an album I am very proud of (more on this in Part 2).
-Early on in my misguided quest to become a rock and roll star, our band was befriended by a smooth-talking shyster who actually got me to “invest” $1000 of my hard-earned money into the construction of a recording studio that was to be located in this guy’s house.
-In return, the band would be allowed to record our album for free.
+Speaking of music, I spent five years of my youth in a rock and roll band.
+We were known as the Relics and we even made an album (that went nowhere, but got this cool review many years later).
+At some point during my misguided quest to become a rock and roll star, our band was befriended by a smooth-talking shyster who actually got me to “invest” $1000 of my hard-earned money into the construction of his home recording studio in exchange for free recording time.
 Heck, I even contributed a couple hundred hours of labor on the project.
-Bottom line: once the guy got his studio finished, he was pretty much finished with us too.
-Yes, that wrapper around my head does indeed say “Tootsie Pop.”
+The bottom line: Once the guy got his studio finished, he was finished with us too.
+We never saw him again.

 The first five mistakes listed here are minor and relatively inexpensive.
-I discuss the remaining five dumbest money mistakes I ever made in Part 2 of this article — and, I promise you, they are not only dumb, but really expensive too.
+I’ll discuss the remaining five dumbest money mistakes I ever made in Part 2 — and, I promise you, they’re not only dumb, but more expensive too.